CYGNUS-RD/digitizationpp/README.md

 `cmake --build <builddir> --target install`

-or (favoured by CMAKE documentation, with sourcedir, the path where you find the CMakeLists.txt)
+or, with sourcedir the path where you find the CMakeLists.txt (favoured by CMAKE documentation)

 `cmake -B <builddir> -S <sourcedir>`